 The MEP has some instruments for hire, allocated on a first come, first served basis.
 Instruments are usually hired for the full year and fees are paid at the beginning of hire.
 To hire an instrument please see the forms here.

-The MEP is the largest co-curricular program at Rose Bay Secondary College, involving some 150 students.
-The program receives significant financial support from the college and employs a program director, an administrator, conductors and a rock band director and tutor.
+The MEP is one of the largest co-curricular program at Rose Bay Secondary College, involving some 150 students.
+The program receives significant financial support from the college and employs a program director, conductors and a rock band director and tutor.

-The program is managed by the director and the Head of CAPA in consultation with the Principal, and consults a parent committee made up of an executive including parent convenor, treasurer, secretary and other parent volunteers.
-The committee meets once a term on Mondays of the fourth week of term at 7pm.
-Everyone is welcome at these meetings.
+The program is managed by the director and the Head of CAPA in consultation with the Principal, and a subcommittee formed by interested parents on the P&C. The executive includes a parent chair person, treasurer, secretary and other parent volunteers.
+In 2021, the committee will meet twice a term on Mondays of the third and eighth week of term at 7pm.
+Meetings will be online until further notification and everyone is welcome.

-The parents on the MEP committee are all volunteers, who became part of the committee through a desire to help and be involved rather than because of any particular experience or expertise.
+The parents on the MEP subcommittee are all volunteers, who became part of the committee through a desire to help and be involved rather than because of any particular experience or expertise.
 For those who don’t get involved in an ongoing way, there are plenty of one-off or two-off things to do.
 The MEP rule of thumb is that every family should help out in some way at least once a year, generally at a performance or fundraiser.
-Fundraising is always on the agenda, and makes it possible for the program to buy expensive musical instruments that cannot practically be purchased or brought to school by an individual, provide skills development opportunities for all members and offer fee relief to dedicated students from low-income backgrounds.
+Fundraising is always on the agenda, and makes it possible for the program to buy expensive musical instruments that can remain at the school such as pianos, tubas or double basses, provide skills development opportunities for all members and offer fee relief to dedicated students from low-income backgrounds.

 Emails asking for parent support are sent out as required – please make the time to help out when you can.
 And if you have any ideas or suggestions, please get in touch – parent input is always welcome.